MeanderingProgrammer/render-markdown.nvim/README.md

             'RenderMarkdownH6',
         },
     },
+    paragraph = {
+        -- Turn on / off paragraph rendering enabled = true,
+        -- Amount of margin to add to the left of paragraphs -- If a floating point value < 1 is provided it is treated as a percentage of the available window space left_margin = 0,
+        -- Minimum width to use for paragraphs min_width = 0,
+    },
     code = {
         -- Turn on / off code block & inline code rendering enabled = true,